laderast/exacloudTutorial/exacloud-tutorial.md

 ##Task 4: Running your Job on Exacloud

-There are two commands that will be necessary
+There are two commands that will be necessary to understand running jobs on exacloud: the first is `condor_submit`, which submits the job, and `condor_q`, which shows you current jobs running on exacloud.

 ##Task 5: Putting your results back together

 ##Task 6: Debugging

+If you want to stop a job, you can use [condor_rm]

 If your job seems slow, check the excaloud usage display at [http://exacloud.ohsu.edu/ganglia/](http://exacloud.ohsu.edu/ganglia/)